wilr/silverstripe-subnamespace-conventions/README.md

 # SilverStripe Sub-namespace Naming Conventions

-An opinionated set of guidelines for sub-namspace naming conventions in SilverStripe projects and modules.
+An opinionated document of guidelines for sub-namspace conventions for SilverStripe projects and modules.
 This is not intended to capture every possible situation, but provide a guideline for most common situations.

 ## Table of Contents